What is a Potassium Blood Test?

 How to prepare for the test?

 A potassium blood test or an electrolyte panel requires no extra preparation.
-If your provider has requested further tests on your blood sample, you may be required to fast or be on an empty stomach (not eat or drink) for several hours prior to the test.
+If your provider has requested further tests on your blood sample, you may be required to fast or be on an empty stomach (not eat or drink) for several hours before the test.

 Is there any risk in the test?